OGrainger/banque-EL/README.md

 You can interact with the server with :
 * A browser
 * Postman, with header *Content-Type* set to *application/json*.
-List of requests available soon
+List of requests available on the project wiki.
 ## Project details
 ### Project validation
 - [x] git